highbyte/dotnet-6502/includes/startup-params/cli-intro.md

 !!! important
     `--script` / `--scriptDir` are **mutually exclusive** with all automated-startup parameters (`--system`, `--systemVariant`, `--start`, `--waitForSystemReady`, `--loadPrg`, `--loadPrgUrl`,
-    `--runLoadedProgram`, and the C64-specific parameters).
+    `--runLoadedProgram`, and the C64-specific parameters such as `.d64`, `.crt`, and BASIC paste startup).
 In scripting mode the Lua script is responsible for all emulator setup and lifecycle; combining the two modes is an error.